swpuzo/liquid-sway/README.md

 ```
 Press Ctrl + W and find "timezone"
 Replace London with your city.
-In the "Pictures" directory, paste the wallpaper file, Press ctrl+w and select wallpaper.
+In the "Pictures" directory, paste the wallpaper file, Press Mod+w and select wallpaper.